vietfood/cs4all-vn/applied-training.md

 #     for hyperlinks within the post to work correctly.
 #   - please use this format rather than manually creating a markdown table of contents.
 toc:
-  - name: "What Does LLaMA 3 Look Like?"
+  - name: "What does LLaMA 3 look like?"
-  - name: "Counting Parameters and FLOPs"
+  - name: "Counting parameters and FLOPs"
-  - name: "How to Shard LLaMA 3-70B for Training"
+  - name: "How to shard LLaMA 3-70B for training"
   - name: "Worked Problems"

 # Below is an example of injecting additional post-specific styles.